Here's a fun and simple recipe for super cute pink heart crispy cake pops.

 Can I have different colours?

-If you divide your rice crispies in half and then pour your melted marshmallows into two separate bowls you can add different food coloring to each before adding the rice crispies .
+If you divide your rice crispies in half and then pour your melted marshmallows into two separate bowls you can add different food colouring to each before adding the rice crispies .
 Use the bowl you poured half your mixture in first as it will be cooler.

 What can I do with my leftover cake pop mix?